Updated on August 8, 2022

 In collaboration with other artists, Mr. Lee introduced superheroes with a more humane and flawed identity that challenged the standards of the idealistically perfect figures that populated the comics magazines of pre-Marvel era.
 Thus, these figures would struggle with everyday worries like paying rent or wondering about their purpose in life.
 They would have fits of bad temper, melancholy or vanity.

-Endowing his characters with a more naturalistic personality, developing the first black heroes in the comics business and employing new methods of storytelling, the Marvel visionary ushered a new era and saw his work become a huge influence in the movie industry.
+Endowing his characters with a more naturalistic personality, developing the first black heroes in the comics business and using new methods of storytelling, the Marvel visionary ushered a new era and saw his work become a huge influence in the movie industry.

 Stan Lee: a timeline